 We are advised by a medical board comprising of top medical and scientific experts in preeclampsia and related fields in Canada.
 The Medical Advisory Board members of Preeclampsia Foundation Canada are:

 Time and talent is the key to our future success and we welcome new volunteers to the Preeclampsia Foundation Canada.
 If you are interested in volunteer opportunities with us, please complete the Volunteer Application in the link below and we will follow up with you.

 According to the World Health Organization, preeclampsia is one of the least funded areas of research, especially when considered against Disability Adjusted Life Years (DALYs).
 Preeclampsia Foundation Canada’s Vision Grant Program funds medical research pertaining to the pathophysiology, diagnosis, and treatment of hypertensive disorders of pregnancy.

-Preeclampsia Foundation Canada, through the generous support of our donors, corporate partnerships, and community events funded two $20,000 Vision Grants in 2016.
-Preeclampsia Foundation Canada is pleased to announce the 2016 Vision Grant recipients are Dr. Brian Cox and Dr. Stephen Renaud.
+Preeclampsia Foundation Canada, through the generous support of our donors, corporate partnerships, and community events will fund one $20,000 Vision Grant in 2017.

 It is our hope that successful projects will, in turn, garner additional research support from major funding organizations, earn scientific merit at important meetings, and inspire young investigators to commit their life’s work to this complex field of study.